-We forgot to bring our portable charger with us, and were so excited to capture photos and videos of our trip that we forgot we needed to keep our phones alive so could call Rum 138 to pick us up.
+We forgot to bring our portable charger with us and were so excited to capture photos and videos of our trip that we forgot we needed to keep our phones alive so we could call Rum 138 to pick us up.
 Luckily another group was just finishing up and called in for all of us.

 Kayaking Down Santa Fe River In Pictures

 I’m going to let the video above do most the talking but below I’ll highlight a few pictures we took along the way.